edgexfoundry/device-sdk-c/docs/startup.md

 ## Registry

 If configuration is to be obtained from the Registry, its location may be specified as a URL.
 The `scheme` part of the URL indicates the registry implementation to use.
-Currently the only supported implentation in the SDK is `consul.http`, but other implementations may be added via the APIs presented in `edgex/registry.h`.
-For Consul, the URL takes the form `consul.http://hostname:port`.
+Currently the only supported implentation in the SDK is `consul.http`, where the URL takes the form `consul.http://hostname:port`.

 |Long option | Short option|Environment ||
 |-|-|-|-|